-NOTE 15 - UPCOMING ACCOUNTING PRONOUNCEMENT
+NOTE 13 - UPCOMING ACCOUNTING PRONOUNCEMENTS

-Governmental Accounting Standards Board (GASB) Statement No. 87, Leases, was issued by the GASB in June 2017 and will be effective for the District's 2022 year end.
+Governmental Accounting Standards Board (GASB) Statement No. 87, Leases, was issued by the GASB in June 2017.
 The objective of this Statement is to increase the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use the underlying asset.
-Under this Statement, a lesse is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
+Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
+The District is currently evaluating the impact this standard will have on the financial statements when adopted during the 2021-2022 fiscal year.